 What is Buddhist Medicine?

-Beyond Mindfulness: Buddhism & Health in Historical Perspective
+Buddhism & Health in Global Historical Perspective

-This talk is best for: Medical Humanities, Religious Studies, Asian Studies, Practitioners of Buddhism and/or meditation.
+This talk is best for: Medical Humanities, Religious Studies, Asian Studies, practitioners of Buddhism and/or meditation.

-A Historical Exploration of Buddhist Medicine in Medieval China
+Translating Buddhist Medicine in Medieval China

 With the flourishing of the Silk Roads in the first centuries C.E., the two relatively independent worlds of Indo-European and East Asian medicine came into sustained conversation for the first time.
 This moment in history represents one of the most significant and best-documented instances of cross-cultural medical exchange in the pre-modern world, and Buddhism played a surprisingly central role in facilitating this exchange.
 While many sources of Indo-Sinitic medical exchange are no longer extant, a survey of medieval Chinese Buddhist texts from approximately 150-1000 C.E. finds that Indo-European medical terminology, doctrines, and metaphors were carried to China as part and parcel of the transmission of the philosophies and practices of the religion.
 These texts reveal that medicine and religion were intimately intertwined in medieval Asia, but they also demonstrate intriguing resonances with the globalization of Buddhism in the contemporary period.

-The Jivaka Project: Buddhism and Healthcare in Philadelphia
+Buddhism and Healthcare in an American City

 The Jivaka Project (www.jivaka.net) is a digital humanities and documentary film project about the role of Buddhist institutions, practices, and cultural orientations in the healthcare system of Greater Philadelphia.
 Seeking to bring more diverse voices into the contemporary conversation about Buddhism and wellbeing, the project also sheds light on the multifaceted health practices of Asian immigrant communities in a major US metropolitan area.
 This talk discusses the ethnographic research, pedagogical methods, and community engaged scholarship in the making of the Jivaka Project.